NOCD Therapy Description

 It is important for Members to know that using technology may come with additional risks.
 These risks include, but are not limited to the following:

-To further NOCD’s research mission of better understanding OCD, NOCD collects de-identified data of Members.
+To further NOCD’s research mission of better understanding OCD and Related Disorders, NOCD collects de-identified data of Members.
 De-identified data is data for which individually identifiable health information has been removed.
 For more information on the NOCD Research Mission and the NOCD Scientific Advisory Board please visit our website.
-Post compilation of the NOCD therapy protocol, NOCD will contact you at various points to ask you to complete some voluntary assessment measures to see how you are maintaining your gains.
+Post completion of the NOCD therapy protocol, NOCD will contact you at various points to ask you to complete some voluntary assessment measures to see how you are maintaining your gains.

 You will also be sent surveys after your sessions, which are optional for you to complete.
 The results from those surveys may be shared with your therapist/NOCD staff to help them to improve their work within the NOCD Protocol.